Seborrhoeic dermatitis in adults

 - Nizoral (ketoconazole) – also available on prescription

-- Selsun – be aware that the selenium can stain cheap metals and jewellery black.
+- Selsun – warning: selenium can stain cheap metals and jewellery black.

 Use these shampoos as a treatment rather than as a hair wash.
 Leave them on for 5-10 minutes and then rinse off.
-Try not to use more than twice a week as there is a risk of irritation.
+Avoid using these more than twice a week as there is a risk of irritation.

 For more severe seborrhoeic dermatitis affecting the scalp, a scalp application or lotion containing a steroid and salicylic acid (e.g. Diprosalic scalp application) may be prescribed.
-This will help to control symptoms of redness and scale.
+This will help control inflammation and scale.

-Tar-based shampoos or Dermax (not tar-based) are good for keeping symptoms of flaking and scaling at bay, and they can be alternated with something like ketoconazole shampoo.
+Tar-based shampoos or Dermax (not tar-based) are good for keeping symptoms of flaking and scaling at bay, and they can be alternated with a ketoconazole shampoo.
 Tar-based shampoos include:

-As with the treatment shampoos above, try not to use these more than twice a week as there is a risk of irritation.
+As with the treatment shampoos above, avoid using these more than twice a week as there is a risk of irritation.